huayezhan/resume/_pages/about.md

 After graduating, I worked at [ZMROBO](https://www.zmrobo.com/) as a [ROS](https://www.ros.org/) software engineer, designing multiple sets of robots for the company and developing courses for universities based on the company's robotic products.

-In my free time, I enjoy playing frisbee and exploring city and natural views.
+In my free time, I enjoy playing frisbee, reading and exploring new things.